 The Leica DISTO app produces floor plan sketches from measurements -- you shoot each wall in sequence and the app assembles a room sketch with labeled dimensions.
 For insurance adjusters documenting room layouts or architects doing as-built surveys, this function replaces manual sketching.
 The IP54 rating handles the same conditions as the DEWALT.

-At $189, the premium over the DEWALT ($79) is $110.
+at the current retailer price the premium over the DEWALT (check current retailer pricing) is $110.
 The DEWALT delivers equivalent practical performance for construction and renovation work.
 The Leica premium is justified when measurement documentation has professional or legal consequences -- when the accuracy of a measurement needs to be defensible, when the tool will be used to generate billable deliverables, or when the all-metal housing is required for extreme durability.
 For general construction and DIY, buy the Bosch or DEWALT and spend the difference on materials.

 - 330-foot range